 Columbus offers plenty to keep guests entertained regardless of time or taste.
 Enjoy whirlpools, two heated swimming pools, a modern gym, and an arts and crafts studio throughout the day.
 Sit back and watch popular films and sporting events on the large outdoor screen, or head to Trumps & Aces for a game of cards with friends.
 There's a selection of shops to visit at the Central Atrium, as well as a peaceful library at Columbus Lounge.
 You can truly unwind at Columbus' professional wellness centre, which offers massages, beauty treatments and hairstyling.

 There are six on-board entertainment venues including Dome Observatory & Nightclub and the stylish three-decked Atrium.
 Head to the two-decked, tiered Palladium Show Lounge for an entertaining night featuring live music, performances and dancing from Columbus' professional show team and guest acts.
 There's also a retractable stage, which provides a large dancing floor for guests.

 Day 1: London, Tilbury

-Arrive at Port of Hull, where you will board Cruise and Maritime’s Astoria and sail onwards to Stavanger.
+Arrive at London Tilbury where you will board Cruise and Maritime’s Columbus and sail onwards to Rotterdam.